amrittkprem/amrittkprem/README.md

 ###

-<p align="left">🥷🏻Student who's into ⚔️offensive and 🛡️defensive security and real-world exploitation.<br>🗡️I enjoy finding vulnerabilities in live systems,🏓understanding how attacks actually work,and learning new techniques as they evolve.<br>📚Focused on breaking things to understand them.</p>
+<p align="left">🥷🏻Student who's into ⚔️offensive and 🛡️defensive security and real-world exploitation.<br>I enjoy finding vulnerabilities📲 in live systems,🏓understanding how attacks actually work,and learning new techniques as they evolve.<br>📚Focused on breaking things to understand them.</p>

 ###